-As part of the normal process of divorce, absent an agreement of the parties, the Judge will have to find a way to divide your estate, including all assets and debts that were held in the marriage.
+As part of the process of divorce, the separating couple usually must find a way to divide their estate, including all assets and debts that were held in the marriage.
 While you will be able to keep your separate property, which is basically property owned by you before the marriage, together with any gifts and inheritances you acquired during the marriage.
 The rest of your marital estate, absent an agreement between the parties, is subject to a just and right division between to parties.

-At The Maynard Law Firm, PLLC, our Fort Worth property division lawyers understand just how much will depend on the outcome of this process, and we can help you pursue any course of legal action that will be necessary to protect your interests.
+At The Maynard Law Firm, PLLC, our Fort Worth property division lawyers have successfully helped countless individuals keep the property that matters most to them, and we can help you pursue any course of legal action that will be necessary to protect your interests.
 That being said, our attorneys can advocate on your behalf in working towards a voluntary agreement just as effectively as we can in the courtroom, should you decide to take that route.

 Division of Debts